Superior Mesenteric Artery (SMA) Syndrome

 Practice Essentials

-Despite the fact that about 400 cases are described in the English language literature, many have doubted the existence of SMA syndrome as a real entity; indeed, some investigators have suggested that superior mesenteric artery syndrome is overdiagnosed because it is confused with other causes of megaduodenum.
-Nonetheless, the entity (also called cast syndrome) is a well-known complication of scoliosis surgery, anorexia, and trauma.
+Despite the fact that about 400 cases are described in the English language literature, many have doubted the existence of SMA syndrome as a real entity; indeed, some investigators have suggested that SMA syndrome is overdiagnosed because it is confused with other causes of megaduodenum.
+Nonetheless, it is a well-known complication of scoliosis surgery, anorexia, and trauma.
 It often poses a diagnostic dilemma; its diagnosis is frequently one of exclusion.

 Signs and symptoms

-Patients often present with chronic upper abdominal symptoms such as abdominal pain, nausea, eructation, voluminous vomiting (bilious or partially digested food), postprandial discomfort, early satiety, and sometimes subacute small bowel obstruction.
+Patients often present with chronic upper abdominal symptoms such as abdominal pain, nausea, eructation, voluminous vomiting (bilious or partially digested food), postprandial discomfort, early satiety, bloating, and sometimes subacute small bowel obstruction.
+Its symptoms may mimic anorexia nervosa or functional dyspepsia.

 See Presentation for more detail.